New Report on SA Gambling Impact

 Good prompts are the backbone of useful diary data.
 "Unstructured" does not mean "no guidance."
 It means the participant drives the content, but you provide a clear starting point and a sense of what's useful.

-Kickoff Prompt
+Kickoff prompt

 "In a quick voice note (about 1 to 2 minutes), tell us what stood out today about [topic/brand/task].
 Anything surprising, frustrating, or delightful.
 There's no wrong answer."

-“Right after you [event, e.g., used the product, visited the store, finished the meal], record what happened and how you felt.
-No need to be formal, just talk like you’re telling a friend.”
+"Right after you [event — e.g., used the product, visited the store, finished the meal], record what happened and how you felt.
+No need to be formal, just talk like you're telling a friend."

-Reflection Prompt
+Reflection prompt

 "In 1 to 2 minutes, describe one moment today that changed your mind about [X].
 What led up to it?"

-“We’re halfway through!
-Record a voice note about what’s become easier or harder about [experience] compared to the start.”
+"We're halfway through.
+Record a voice note about what's become easier or harder about [experience] compared to the start."

-Closing Prompt
+Closing prompt

 "Looking back on this week, free-talk what you'd keep, change, or stop about [experience].
 Anything goes."

-Coaching Language
+Coaching language

-Set expectations early: “Aim for 1 to 2 minutes per voice note.
-Shorter is fine if you’ve said what matters.
-Longer is okay occasionally, but try not to go past 3 minutes.”
+Set expectations early: "Aim for 1 to 2 minutes per voice note.
+Shorter is fine if you've said what matters.
+Longer is okay occasionally, but try not to go past 3 minutes."
+Without it, some participants send 8-minute monologues that become unreviewable.
+Others send 5-second clips that contain nothing useful.
+The 60–180 second range balances richness with analyst feasibility.
+One minute of unstructured speech produces roughly 130–170 words once transcribed.

-A Common API Pitfall
+A common API pitfall

+WhatsApp rolled out on-device voice-note transcription in late 2024. iOS supports a broader set of languages; Android initially limited support to English, Portuguese, Spanish, and Russian.
 For research, this is insufficient.
-You need transcripts you can export, search, code, and analyze.
+You need transcripts you can export, search, code, and analyse.
 You need consistent quality across all participants, not variable on-device processing.
-And if you’re working across African markets, you’ll likely encounter languages and dialects where WhatsApp’s built-in transcription simply doesn’t work.
+And if you're working across African markets, you'll likely encounter languages and dialects where built-in transcription simply doesn't work.

+Automatic speech recognition has improved dramatically for major languages but remains uneven for many African languages.
+Microsoft Research's benchmarking work on low-resource language ASR shows persistent accuracy gaps.
+Code-switching — mixing languages within a single voice note — compounds the problem.
 The practical response: use the best available ASR for bulk transcription, then invest human QA time on key segments.
 Tag code-switching explicitly in your codebook.
 Keep original audio files so analysts can listen back when transcripts look off.

-Ethics, Privacy, and Consent
+Ethics, privacy, and consent

 Voice notes are personal data.
-Unstructured audio diaries are especially sensitive because participants speak freely, which means they might disclose health conditions, political views, sexual orientation, financial difficulties, or other topics that qualify as special category data.
+Unstructured audio diaries are especially sensitive because participants speak freely — which means they might disclose health conditions, political views, sexual orientation, financial difficulties, or other topics that qualify as special category data.

 GDPR (EU and EEA)